 Scientific and review papers.

 Chapters from Masten, Ann S. (2015).
 Ordinary Magic, Resilience in Development.
 Guilford Press.
 ISBN: 9781462523719.

 Before, during and after each lecture, the instructors will be available to answer theoretical and practical questions about the course.
 We will also open a discussions forum on Brightspace for students to discuss questions and topics related to the lecture and book materials amongst each other.
 All other questions about the course can be emailed to Violence@fgga.leidenuniv.nl with the subject line: Question RTV.

 This course is the responsibility of the Board of Examiners Education and Child Studies.
 The Course and Examination Regulations of the Bachelor Pedagogische Wetenschappen 2023-2024 apply.

 The study advisers of the Institute of Education and Child Studies can be contacted by sending an email to firstname.lastname@example.org.

-This course takes place in The Faculty of Social and Behavioural sciences in Leiden.
+This course takes place in Leiden at the Faculty of Social and Behavioural Sciences

 All lectures and final exam will be in English.